thezedwards/AppNoticeSDK-iOS/README.md

 You can customize the displayed text and various background and text colors in the AppNotice views.
 Note that this requires turning off remote values as described above.

-#### Localization
+#### Text and Localization

 The AppNotice SDK supports multiple languages (currently English, French, Italian, Dutch, German, and Spanish).
 If your app supports localization for a supported language, the AppNotice SDK will also be displayed in that langauge.
 To localize your app, you simply need a localization file in your project for each language you support.

-To customize any of the strings shown in the SDK, simply open the localization file in the `AppNotice.bundle` for the language you want to customize and change the value (not the key).
-For example, this screenshot highlights the English text to change for the `ghostery_dialog_explicit_message` key:
+To customize any of the strings shown in the SDK, simply open the Localizable.strings file in the `AppNotice.bundle` for the language you want to customize and change the value (not the key).
+For example, this screenshot highlights the English text to change for the `ghostery_dialog_explicit_message` field:

 ![](http://i.imgur.com/09ZRYXx.png)

+Or, to change the consent dialog title from "We Care About Your Privacy" to something else, edit the `ghostery_dialog_header_text` field.
+If you want to apply the same change for other languages, just edit the same `ghostery_dialog_header_text` field for each language (en.lproj/Localizable.strings for English, de.lproj/Localizable.strings for German, es.lproj/Localizable.strings for Spanish, etc.).

-#### UI Customization
+#### Custom Colors

 In the `AppNotice.bundle` there is a `Configuration.plist` file.
 This file allows you to customize various UI color properties: